DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 📝 MAC model doesn’t use a centralized environment.
     - MAC is a nondiscretionary access control model that uses labels🔥
     - (MAC) model supports three environments: hierarchical, compartmentalized, and hybrid.
         - ☑️In a hierarchical environment, the various classification labels are assigned in an ordered structure from low security to high security.
 Mandatory access control systems can be hierarchical, where each domain is ordered and related to other domains above and below it.
 It grants users access using predefined labels for specific labels.
+The hierarchical environment uses levels to assign access.
         - ☑️compartmentalized environment ignores the levels, and instead only allows access for individual compartments on any level.
 MAC systems can be compartmentalized, where there is no relationship between each domain;
         - ☑️hybrid environment is a combination of a hierarchical and compartmentalized environment.
+Hybrid environments combine both hierarchical and compartmentalized environments so that security levels have sub-compartments.

 - 5.4.4 Discretionary Access Control (DAC)
     - ❄️**Discretionary Access Control (DAC)**: access control model in which the system owner decides who gets access